-The Washington University Libraries are a powerful network of academic resources featuring 12 libraries (10 on the Danforth Campus; one at West Campus; one at the Medical School), vast print and electronic collections, and expert librarians.
+The Washington University Libraries are a powerful network of academic resources featuring 9 libraries (7 locations on the Danforth Campus, one on the West Campus, and one at the Medical School), vast print and electronic collections, and expert librarians.

 University Libraries are here for YOU!
-Our array of collections, services, and resources are available to all staff with a current WashU ID.
+Our array of collections, services, and resources are available to all staff with a current Washington University ID.

 Explore and Utilize Our Collections